Search

 Q: What’s driving the demand for vegan and plant-based supplements?

-The demand for vegan and plant-based supplements is being driven by millennials, who currently boast the largest percentage of self-identified vegans and vegetarians86Loria J. Millennials Driving Force Behind Global Vegan Movement 2018; Mercy for Animals, Forbes.
+The demand for vegan and plant-based supplements is driven by millennials, who currently boast the largest percentage of self-identified vegans and vegetarians86Loria J. Millennials Driving Force Behind Global Vegan Movement 2018; Mercy for Animals, Forbes.

 References